wp-plugins/contact-us-page-contact-people/readme.txt

 == Changelog ==

+= 1.1.2 - 2013/10/10 =
+* Tweaks:
+	* a3rev logo image now resizes to the size of the yellow sidebar in tablets and mobiles.
+* Fixes:
+	* App interface Radio switches not working properly on Android platform, replace removeProp() with removeAttr() function script

 = 1.1.1 - 2013/10/09 =
 * Features :
 	* Upgraded the plugin to the newly developed a3rev admin panel app interface.